machinelearningZH/audio-transcription/README.md

 - **Dominik Frefel** - [Team Data, Statistisches Amt](https://www.zh.ch/de/direktion-der-justiz-und-des-innern/statistisches-amt/data.html)
 - **Patrick Arnecke** - [Team Data, Statistisches Amt](https://www.zh.ch/de/direktion-der-justiz-und-des-innern/statistisches-amt/data.html)

-## Feedback and contributing
+## Feedback and Contributions
-We are interested to hear from you.
 Please share your feedback and let us know how you use the app in your institution.
 You can [write an email](mailto:datashop@statistik.zh.ch) or share your ideas by opening an issue or a pull requests.

-Please note that we use [Ruff](https://docs.astral.sh/ruff/) for linting and code formatting with default settings.
+Please note, we use [Ruff](https://docs.astral.sh/ruff/) for linting and code formatting with default settings.

 ## Disclaimer
 This transcription software incorporates the open-source model Whisper Large v3.
 Users are solely responsible for ensuring that their use of this software and the underlying model complies with all applicable local, national, and international laws and regulations.